Alain91530/restaurant-review/README.md

   - Hidden link to skip focusing the map and in the map if wanted.
   - tabIndex=0 added at proper eleemnts to manage focus adequatly
   - alt text added to pictures.
 Choice has been made to add the alt text to the json "datababase" to be able to have a specific text for each restaurant and not only a generic one like "photo of $RESTAURANT-NAME restaurant"
+  - Title added to google map iframe.

+  the html tag without a language can't be fixed

 ### version